Article I - Name

 Section 3.
 Executive Committee

 The National Officers of the Association and the immediate Past-President of the Association shall constitute the Executive Committee.
 The Executive Committee shall have authority to expend funds and take other fiscal actions on behalf of the Association membership provided that no financial obligations are incurred that exceed the resources of the Association available during the current fiscal year.
 The Executive Committee will be responsible for such other actions as are delegated to it under the Articles of the Constitution and the Bylaws of the Association.
 The Executive Committee shall meet at least once a year.
-Decisions will be made by a vote of a quorum consisting of at least six members of the Executive Committee.
+Decisions will be made by a vote of a quorum consisting of at least six voting members of the Executive Committee.

 Section 4.
 Council